This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Pre-op care: You will be taken to the room where your surgery will be done.
-Your caregiver may place supports under your neck and use special traction weights to stretch your neck gently.
+Your healthcare provider may place supports under your neck and use special traction weights to stretch your neck gently.

 - General anesthesia will keep you asleep and free from pain during surgery.
 Anesthesia may be given through your IV.
 You may instead breathe it in through a mask or a tube placed down your throat.
 The tube may cause you to have a sore throat when you wake up.